Skip to product information

 • Then add 3 seconds per infusion according to your taste

-Tea should not be steeped for long; it is best to let it infuse briefly to bring out its delicate and evolving aromas.
+The tea should not steep for too long; it is preferable to infuse it briefly to bring out its delicate and evolving aromas.

 Taste: A fine and floral aromatic palette: wild lily, hyacinth, jasmine, combined with nuances of buttery biscuit and light mineral and roasted touches.

-Tone: Its liquor is luminous, very pale green and crystalline.
+Tone: Its liquor is bright, a very pale and crystalline green.

 Storage: Store in a cool, dry place, away from light and strong odors.

-To best preserve its freshness, it is possible to store it in the freezer, as is the practice in China.
+To best preserve its freshness, it can be stored in the freezer, as is practiced in China.

 View full details